kp5091/beocat-Trinity/download-Trinity.md

 		$ make #You will see many lines showing step where you are

-Now, you are ready to run Trinity with your NGS reads.
+Now, you are ready to run Trinity with your NGS reads at Beocat.